Story by Ernie Ward, Illustrations by Allison Flagg

 Gunner did a happy dance as Jerry pulled on his faithful pair of orange oilers from his final shrimping days.
 Jerry hooked on Gunner’s leash and cracked the door to gauge the weather.
 Before he could open it further, Gunner burst through, leaving Jerry empty-handed, staring into the dusk at the unexpected energy from his thirteen-year old Lab.
 “He must’ve really needed to go,” Jerry joked to himself.

-As soon as he stepped into the frigid air, Jerry knew this would have to be a short walk. illustration of a man and dog As he headed in the direction Gunner had bolted off in, he thought of the times he and Debra had made this same walk.
+As soon as he stepped into the frigid air, Jerry knew this would have to be a short walk.
+As he headed in the direction Gunner had bolted off in, he thought of the times he and Debra had made this same walk.
 He remembered Gunner once hightailing it during a hurricane and Debra refusing to come inside for almost an hour until the young Lab returned.
 Jerry wanted to give Gunner a tongue-lashing for running off like that but Debra would have none of it.
 She was always the caring one, the smart one.
 Had he told her how good and kind she was?
 How much smarter she was than anyone he knew?
 Had he made her happy?

 After walking about five minutes, Jerry saw Gunner up ahead.
 The old hound seemed to be digging up something.
 All the rain from the past four days had washed up Lord only knows what—probably a dead squirrel or a deer carcass.
 Whatever it was, Jerry was about to give this mongrel a darn good talking to.